bain-cs110/bain-cs110.github.io/pages/_assignments/projects/p2_spotify.md

 You will also give the user the option of selecting one or more artists that can also be used to “seed” the Spotify song recommendations system.
 To do this you will do the following:

 1. Provide a way for the user to search for and display artists (use the `spotify.get_artists` function)
-2. Provide a way for the user to select the artists they’re interested in and store the corresponding artist objects in a list variable called “artists”
+2. Provide a way for the user to select the artists they’re interested in and store them in the `user_selections` dictionary (hint: store their ids too...)
-3. Allow the user to either clear out or append artists to their artists list.
+3. Allow the user to either clear out or append artists their selections.

 ### 3. Generate and email song recommendations